Employee Years of Service Awards

 Did you know that milestone awards increase employee retention?
-Employees stay two years longer at companies that honor employee anniversaries, and consistent, high-quality programs see a 2x increase over that.
-Work anniversary awards are also 3x more effective at employee engagement and retention than costly employee benefits such as 401k matching and healthcare packages.
+Research shows that employees stay two years longer at companies that honor employee anniversaries, and consistent, high-quality programs see a 200% increase over that.
+Work anniversary awards have also been shown to be three times more effective at employee engagement and retention than costly employee benefits such as 401(k) matching and healthcare packages.

 What are years of service awards?

-Years of service awards recognize an employee's dedication and commitment at key milestones, such as one, five, or 10 years.
-These awards celebrate contributions and loyalty, showing appreciation for long-term service and commitment to the company.
+Years of service awards recognize an employee's dedication and commitment after they've been with your organization for one, five, or 10 years.
+Awards for years of service celebrate the contributions they have made and their loyalty to your company's values.

-Build a committed and enthusiastic culture in your organization by honoring dedicated employees' anniversaries.
-Our exclusive collection of years of service awards allows you to celebrate those special milestones with customizable trophies and plaques.
+Build a committed and enthusiastic culture in your organization by honoring dedicated anniversaries.
+Our exclusive collection of years of service awards and work anniversary gifts lets you celebrate those milestones with customizable trophies and plaques.

 Benefits of Giving 5-, 10-, or 20-Year Service Awards

 Do you know the average employee tenure within your organization?
-Knowing this information and recognizing service milestones in your company could lead to lower turnover rates and a more robust company culture.
+Knowing the answer to that question and recognizing service milestones in your company could lead to lower turnover rates and a more positive and productive company culture.

 Keeping productive employees at your business is vital to sustaining your bottom line.
-Replacing an employee costs more than 15% of their annual salary and over 200% of their annual salary for highly educated executive roles.
-Businesses with strategic recognition programs offering company service awards report a lower turnover rate than companies without a program.
+Replacing an employee costs more than 15% of their annual salary, and over 200% of their annual salary for highly educated executive roles.
+Businesses with strategic service recognition programs that offer company service awards report lower turnover rates than companies without a program.

-Other reasons to consider making years of service awards a regular part of your business recognition efforts include:
+Other reasons to consider making service anniversary awards a regular part of your business recognition efforts include:

-- The recipient feels valued.
-A personalized gift demonstrates to the receiver that your business acknowledges their role within your company, appreciates their work, and wants them to remain with your business because their efforts are valuable.
-A beautiful trophy-style gift is one a recipient can proudly display in their home or office, reminding them of the positive aspects of working for your company and further inspiring employee loyalty.
+• Making people feel valued.
+A personalized award demonstrates to the receiver that your business acknowledges the important role they play within your company, that you appreciate their work, and that you want them to remain with your business because their efforts are valuable.
+A beautiful trophy-style gift is one that a recipient can proudly display in their home or at the office, because it reminds them of the positive aspects of working for your company.

-- Other team members have something to look forward to.
+• Giving other team members something to look forward to.
 Employee recognition can play a meaningful role in whether or not many top employees stay at your company.
 Besides conveying to everyone that you appreciate the work of long-term employees, recognition of a work milestone is an event employees look forward to and a reason to stay motivated on the job.

-You can designate certain types of awards based on years served.
+You can designate certain types of awards based on the number of years served.
 The most effective recognition is personal, direct, and sincere.
-This personal touch acknowledges your employees' hard work, rewards them for their dedication, and inspires their peers to achieve the same.
-As long as those sentiments power the recognition given, years of service awards don't have to be expensive to make an impact.
+A personal touch acknowledges the employee's hard work, rewards them for their dedication, and inspires them to keep going and inspires their peers to achieve the same.
+As long as those sentiments power are at the heart of your recognition efforts, years of service awards don't have to be expensive to make an impact.

 Types of Years of Service Award Ideas